Monday, January 31, 2011

 I've had this Bean with Bacon soup on my mind for awhile now since the canned version of Campbells is one of The Cajun's favorite.
 Since the dry beans had been hanging around the pantry waiting for me to write this soup recipe, I decided to go ahead and make it this weekend.

 Now, fair warning.
 This is a bean with bacon soup, so seeing as bacon is a primary ingredient, well...
-I used nearly a full 12-ounce package of bacon for a pound of beans.
+I used a full package of bacon for a pound of beans.
 I wanted PUH-lenty of bacon flavor, so don't go scoffing at me okay?
-Use what you want - even 4 slices would probably still make a nice flavorful soup.
+Use what you want - even 4 slices would probably still make a nice flavorful soup - but I say go for it.

 Saturday, January 22, 2011